RobinTail/express-zod-api/README.md

 ## Customizing logger

-By default, library uses a simple built-in console logger, that you can configure this way (these are defaults):
+A simple built-in console logger is used by default with the following options that you can configure:

 ```typescript
 import { createConfig } from "express-zod-api";